Funding higher level learning

 You and your ULR can work out the basics of what your course will cost, and what help you might be entitled to using the resources on the websites below, but there is plenty of free expert advice available and you should always check that you haven’t missed anything by getting some help.

-If you would like to discuss your own requirements and situation with an impartial adviser in confidence, call the National Careers Service (NCS) on 0800 100 900, free from a landline or you can use the NCS free call me back service.
+If you would like to discuss your own requirements and situation with an impartial adviser in confidence, call the National Careers Service (NCS) on 0800 100 900, free from a landline, or visit the National Careers Service for details of other ways to make contact.

 If you know which university or college you want to study at, there will be a financial adviser who can help you to work out your costs, and eligibility for grants, loans and bursaries, many of which will be specific to the institution.
 Every case will be different so it is always worth getting some personal advice.